 Most of the Tagalog language is gender-neutral.
 I don’t know about the other dozens of languages in the Philippines because I’m not familiar with them.
 If you want to specify a gender in Tagalog, you usually follow the word or term with lalaki (male) or babae (female).
-The kinship terms are confusing, even in you’re native tongue.
+The kinship terms are confusing, even in your native tongue.

 I’ll try to explain as I go along.
 I get confused and I’ve been around Filipino relatives for more years than I care to remember.